 When COVID-19 first struck and turned the travel world upside down last year, there was a silver lining for the few travelers still flying: Planes were nearly empty.
 Sights like this American Airlines flight from Phoenix (PHX) to Minneapolis-St. Paul (MSP) in April 2020 were commonplace for months.
 On a plane with nearly 130 seats, there were just 10 passengers.

 That means you’re better off assuming your next flight will be full – or close to it.
-Here’s a look at a recent United Airlines flight from Minneapolis-St. Paul (MSP) to Newark (EWR).
+Here’s a look at a recent Delta flight from Miami (MIA) to Minneapolis-St. Paul (MSP).
 Much more full, right?

-Believe it or not, the same is true even on flights to Europe as Americans flock back to Spain, France, Greece, or Iceland – any country that’s open and welcoming back Americans.
-My flight from New York City (JFK) to Madrid was roughly 95% full.
+Believe it or not, the same is true even on flights to Europe as Americans flock back to Spain, France, Greece, or Iceland.
+Here’s a look inside a flight from New York City (JFK) to Madrid (MAD), which was roughly 95% full.

-With travel rebounding and passenger numbers climbing – Delta variant or not – that means fuller planes.
-You can see that in this graphic from Airlines for America, which tracks the load factors (how full flights are) on domestic flights in the U.S. After bottoming out at just 10% on average last April, it has continued to climb in 2021 up to almost 90% full, on average.
-That’s on par with where things were at in 2019.
+With travel rebounding and passenger numbers climbing, that means fuller planes.
+You can see that in this graphic from Airlines for America, which tracks the load factors (how full flights are) on domestic flights in the U.S. After bottoming out at just 10% on average in April 2020, it has continued to climb up to nearly 90% full, on average – above where things were at even in 2019.

 The days of banking on an empty flight are long gone.
-Every flight on each airline on varying days will be different.
+Every flight on each airline on varying days will be different, of course.

-But as Americans get vaccinated and return to the skies, you should expect your next flight to be nearly full – if not completely packed.
-That’s a big change from just a few months ago.
+But as Americans return to some semblance of normal and head back to the skies, you should expect your next flight to be nearly full – if not completely packed.